Get Pumped! How to Choose the Best Boat Bilge Pump, Plus 7 Tips for Preventative Maintenance

 6. Clean the Screen of Blockage

-Always keep your screen clean and free of any blockage to assure that water can move through it freely.
-Since they are extremely economical, you can afford to replace it regularly.
+Always keep your screen clean and free of any blockage to assure that water can move freely through it.
+Since screens are extremely economical, you can afford to replace them regularly.

 Pactrade Marine's In-Line Mesh Filter (Available on Amazon) is a stainless steel strainer that collects incidental debris, rust and scale.
-It's easily cleaned within minutes and also helps in protecting your pump from valve damage.
+It can be easily cleaned within minutes and also helps protect your pump from valve damage.

 7. Inspect the Outlet Hose for Damage

-If everything else is functioning properly, but very little water is being pumped out of the exit port, the problem could be as simple as a crimped, ripped or blocked outlet hose.
+If everything else functions properly, but very little water is being pumped out of the exit port, the problem could be as simple as a crimped, ripped or blocked outlet hose.
 Be sure to keep several onboard so they can be replaced whenever necessary.

-The TRAC Bilge Pump Plumbing Kit (Available on Amazon) offers a durable outlet hose replacement, as well as a variety of additional accessories for attachment and repair.
+The TRAC Bilge Pump Plumbing Kit (Available on Amazon) offers a durable outlet hose replacement anda variety of additional accessories for attachment and repair.

 Check Price on Amazon - Better Boat's bilge cleaner emulsifies fuel, oil and grease in the bilge to allow it to be pumped out with a bilge pump.
 Simply run the boat to get it all mixed in with the water already in the bilge.